CT Fletcher Armed Warfare (The Ultimate Arms Workout)

 What’s His Diet Plan?

-Close up shot of food with protein and carbs
+Close up shot of good protein diet

 I noticed that CT Fletcher’s diet plan revolves around carefully controlling his macros.